Underwriter’s Laboratories vs Sauna.

 • Consumers and sauna builders frequently circumvent UL requirements in order to have what is considered a normal sauna elsewhere.
 This results in increased risk and sub-optimal saunas for a number of reasons such as inability to accurately control the temperature.

-• Wasted Energy – Cold air must be brought in to the sauna to cool the High Temp Sensor so that the heater will operate.
+• Wasted Energy – Cold air must be brought in to the sauna at a low point to cool the High Temp Sensor so that the heater will operate.

 • Decreased Heater Selection for U.S. Consumers